scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 .. figure:: beachball.png

-   Rendered in 3-dimensions, (left) the signed radiation pattern for a possible double couple (shear) type source. (right) Similarly for the case of tensile failure (compensated linear vector dipole CLVD) type source.
+   Rendered in 3-dimensions, (left) the signed radiation pattern for a possible tensile type source. (right) Similarly for the case of shear type source.
 Figures are generated using Scipy sph_harm and Mayavi. :label:`beachballs`

 The black areas of this beachball diagram represents the region where the displacement at the source is radially outward (vice versa for the white regions).
-The nodal lines represent the seperating margin between classes of data (outward and inward displacement).
-For the shear source, the nodal lines represent the fault and auxillary planes respectively.
+The nodal lines represent the separating margin between classes of data (outward and inward displacement).
+For the shear source, the nodal lines represent the fault and auxiliary planes respectively.

 One observation we can immediately take away from Fig